pelya/android-print-plugin-cups/README.md

 -    Change page margins inside print preview
 -    Select and de-select pages for print preview
 -   USB printers support, by forwaring calls from libusb to Java
+-   Print on older devices and from older apps, using 'Share' button.